 Total insurance premiums written by KOMUNÁLNA poisťovňa, a.s.
-Vienna Insurance Group booked for 2023 amounted to EUR 114.1 million, comprising EUR 25.9 million of life insurance and EUR 88.2 million of non-life insurance premiums.
-In the highly competitive environment of the Slovak insurance market, in terms of production, the company was successful especially in the segment of motor insurance, property insurance, liability of natural and legal entities, as well as in accident and travel insurance.
-The company recorded positive sales trends in the risk life insurance segment and riders.
+Vienna Insurance Group booked for 2024 amounted to EUR 120,4 million, comprising EUR 23,9 million of life insurance and EUR 96,5 million of non-life insurance premiums.
+In the highly competitive environment of the Slovak insurance market, the company was traditionally successful in the segment of motor insurance in term of production and recorded an growing trend in property insurance of individuals and legal subjects as well as in accident and travel insurance.
+The trend of increased sales of risk life insurance and riders continues.

-The strategic direction of business activities continued to build on activities of the sales network and the external sales department and focused on written premium growth in strategic, profitable product groups.
-The highest share of the written premium was in motor insurance, while the share of property insurance increased.
+The direction of business activities followed the activities of the sales network and the external sales department and focused on written premium growth in strategic profit-generating product groups.
+The highest share of the written premium was in motor insurance, while the share of other property insurance increased.